El Puerto de Santa María: History

-Christopher Columbus's first expedition to the Americas set sail from El Puerto de Santa María.
-His pilot, Juan de la Cosa drew his world map (the first including the coast of New World) in El Puerto in 1500.
+Christopher Columbus visited El Puerto in 1480 and received encouragement for his travel plans.
+He also met Juan de la Cosa, who would become his pilot during his first expedition to the Americas, which set sail from El Puerto de Santa María in 1492.
+Juan de la Cosa drew his world map (the first including the coast of New World) in El Puerto in 1500.